 - Bullseye rash at the site of the bite (occurs in approximately 70 percent of infected persons - not everyone)

 - Loss of muscle tone or droopiness in face

 - Severe joint pain, particularly in the knees

 - Numbness, tingling or shooting pains in the hands or feet

 If symptoms persist or worsen, you should seek emergency care.
-The emergency department at St. John’s Hospital, 800 E. Carpenter St. in Springfield, is open 24/7.
+The emergency department at St. Joseph’s Hospital Breese, 9515 Holy Cross Lane in Breese, is open 24/7.